TuNa-eTech/ai-photo/.memory-bank/brief.md

 Foundation document defining core requirements and goals.
 Owner-maintained; update as the project evolves.

-Last updated: 2025-10-21
+Last updated: 2025-10-25

 ## Project Summary
 AI Image Stylist is a cross-platform system:
 - iOS app (SwiftUI) for end-users to browse AI templates and generate stylized photos.
-- Go backend (Postgres) providing secure APIs with an envelope response format.
+- NestJS backend (Postgres + Prisma) providing secure APIs with an envelope response format.
 - Web Admin (React) for internal curation and management of template metadata, assets, and taxonomy.

 Authentication is unified via Firebase Auth (Google/Apple).
 Clients attach Firebase ID token as Authorization: Bearer.